zalora/punyan/README.md

 #### Namespace (Ns)

-This filter is applied on your classname (including the namespace), so you can e.g. use it to assign your modules a separate logfile.
+This filter is applied on your class name (including the namespace), so you can e.g. use it to assign your modules a separate logfile.
 Regular Expressions are validated during init of the logger.

 Options:

 * namespace: What to search for in the namespace
 * searchMethod: (optional, default 'startsWith') One of those: (startsWith|contains|regexp)